 Is factory seam taping good enough?

-On heavier weight tent fabrics—about 68 Denier and above—seam taping is an excellent solution.
+On heavier-weight tent fabrics—about 68 Denier and above—seam taping is an excellent solution.
 That’s because the tape adheres to these fabrics well, holding tight for long-term protection.

 Should I seam seal my tent?

 The easy answer is, if it leaks, yes.
 Seam sealing will create a waterproof barrier and extend the longevity of your tent.
+If your seams came taped from the factory, this might be tricky to do as any residual tape can disrupt the application.

 Do you seam seal inside or outside of the tent?